lilblupig/curls/TESTING.md

 **Intent** - a sticky navbar which collapses to hamburger on mobile.
 Contact Us section should display clearly, separate from other elements in both nav bar and hamburger menu.

-* Check that all links are valid and link to the appropriate page.
+* All links are valid and link to the appropriate page.
-* Check logo alt displays on hover (added title attribute).
+* Logo alt displays on hover (added title attribute).
-* Check that hover effect occurs correctly for each navigation section.
+* Hover effect occurs correctly for each navigation section.
-* Check that active class is applied correctly for current page.
+* Active class is applied correctly for current page.
 * Resize to mobile/tablet and check that navigation bar collapses to hamburger.
 * Expand hamburger menu and check all sections present, and displaying correctly.